natethegreat1989/100-days-of-code/log.md

 encoding and decoding bytes

 **Thoughts**
 How imperative it is to write down and research ideas/topics/symbols I don't understand.

+### Day 12: Oct 27, Sunday

+**Today's Progress**:
+requests from API - openexchanges USD converter app.
+Learning a bit of Ruby

+**Thoughts**
+API's are fucking easy...
+Ruby and python are kinda similar.
+How are they dissimilar?